-The Paragon SC2 kiln comes with one hard shelf and four posts to stand it on, a vent bung, full instructions and is ready to use as soon as you receive it.
+The Paragon SC2 kiln comes with one solid ceramic shelf and three posts to stand it on, a vent bung, full instructions and is ready to use as soon as you receive it.

 There are four door options which we explain below.
-There is also an extra shelf kit available to buy (C183) which is again a thick cordierite shelf (suitable for glass work and enamelling) and four posts to stand it on.
+There is also an extra shelf kit available to buy (C183) which is again a solid ceramic shelf and three posts to stand it on.
 You can fit up to three shelf kits inside the kiln and having at least one extra shelf kit is really useful.
-There is a special price available if you buy them when you order your kiln too.

 The Paragon SC2 kiln is available with four different door options, allowing you the choice depending on how you are going to use the kiln.
 See below for explanations on the benefits of each door type.

 Click on any of the images below to view the Paragon SC2 Kiln product page with a door option available to choose from.

 Ideal for using with metal clays or for items where you do not really need to check on the progress throughout the firing.
 If you think that in the future you may like to try other methods like glass fusing or enameling, then we would recommend future proofing your purchase and considering one of the other door options.